psi4/psi4/doc/sphinxman/source/add_tests.rst

 Test Contents
 =============

-* If you're writing a new class or closely examining an old one and you develop unit tests for probing its behavior, by all means add them to the test suite.
+* Most tests will be |PSIfour| tests integration tests focusing on non-regression of user input to answers, and we insist on having these.
-  But on the whole, |PSIfour| tests should be integration tests focusing on non-regression of user input to answers.
+  But if you find unit tests helpful, by all means add them to the test suite.

 * General format is to store reference results (from literature or another implementation or a carefully run |PSIfour| calculation), run quantum chemistry, then apply one or more of the :ref:`faq:comparison_functions` so that the test will fail if the answer is unexpected.